remix-run/react-router/decisions/0012-type-inference.md

 ```

 TypeScript will even give you import autocompletion for the typegen file and the `+` prefix helps to distinguish it as a special file.
-Big thanks to Svelte Kit for showing us that `rootDirs` trick!
+Big thanks to Svelte Kit for showing us that [`rootDirs` trick](https://svelte.dev/blog/zero-config-type-safety#virtual-files)!

 ### TypeScript plugin

-Typegen gets a bad rap because its a hassle when typegen'd files are out-of-date.
+Typegen solutions often receive criticism due to typegen'd files becoming out of sync during development.
-Most typegen solutions require you to then rerun a script to update the typegen'd files.
+This happens because many typegen solutions require you to then rerun a script to update the typegen'd files.

 Instead, our typegen will automatically run within a TypeScript plugin.
 That means you should never need to manually run a typegen command during development.